trambarhq/relaks-media-capture-example/README.md

 `onClose` is called when the dialog box should close. `onCapture` is called after a video is captured.
 Simple.

 In the constructor we create an instance of `RelaksMediaCapture`.
 This object will be handling the details of video recording.
-We want to record both audio and video, with the front-facing camera as the preferred source (i.e. we want it to be the camera initially).
-We also want the object to monitor the audio volume.

 ```javascript
 constructor(props) {